shakil-anwar/msp430-learning/msp430f2232/README.md

 ```

 ## I2C Master Transmitter Mode
-UCTR must be set to configure transmitter and Set UCTXSTT to generate a START condition. (then bus availability is checked)
+After the initialization of registers for Master Mode UCTR must be set to configure transmitter and Set UCTXSTT to generate a START condition. (then bus availability is checked)
 ```
 UCB0CTL1 |= UCTR + UCTXSTT;
 ```